jonmosco/kube-ps1/README.md

 kube-ps1: Kubernetes prompt for bash and zsh
 ============================================

-A script that lets you add the current Kubernetes context and namespace configured on `kubectl` to your Bash/Zsh prompt strings (i.e. the `$PS1`).
+A script that lets you add the current Kubernetes context, user and namespace configured on `kubectl` to your Bash/Zsh prompt strings (i.e. the `$PS1`).

 Inspired by several tools used to simplify usage of `kubectl`.